-No pressure on me to convict Nawaz Sharif, says Judge Arshad Malik; calls videos 'fake, lies'
+No pressure on me to convict Nawaz Sharif, says judge Arshad Malik; calls videos 'fake, lies'

 Detailed judgement: Nawaz Sharif handed 7 years in Al-Azizia reference

-"While dispensing justice, I announced conviction of Nawaz Shairf on the basis of evidence in the Al-Azizia case and acquitted him in the Flagship case.
+"While dispensing justice, I announced conviction of Nawaz Sharif on the basis of evidence in the Al-Azizia case and acquitted him in the Flagship case.

 "I also want to make it clear that indirectly or directly, neither was there any pressure on me nor was there any greed.